 In order to find academic articles on the internet, the so-called VPN Client is of great help.
 The VPN Client gives you access to the University's network and thus to a great number of scientific articles that would otherwise cost money.

-Illness, holidays, attendance policy
+Sickness, holidays, attendance policy

-What do I do when I'm ill?
+What do I do when I'm sick?

 When do we have holidays?